 Bloom Time: Winter

-Massonia pustulata is a small, bulbous perennial up to 4 inches (10 cm) tall, with 2 horizontal, opposite leaves and virtually stalkless, white, yellow or pale pink flowers in winter.
-The stamens are longer than the perianth, giving the flower the appearance of a rounded, spiky brush-head.
-The deep “pock marks” on the leaves give the plant its common name, as well as the specific epithet “pustulata”.
+Massonia pustulata is a small bulbous perennial with two horizontal opposite leaves and virtually stalkless, white, yellow, or pale pink flowers that appear in winter.
+The stamens are longer than the perianth, giving the flower an appearance of a rounded spiky brush-head.
+The deep "pockmarks" on the leaves give the plant its common name and the specific epithet "pustulata."

 USDA hardiness zone 8b to 10b: from 15 °F (−9.4 °C) to 40 °F (+4.4 °C).